A Systematic Survey of Deep Learning-based Single-Image Super-Resolution: Image Super-Resolution

 With the development of satellite image processing, remote sensing has become more and more important.
 However, due to the limitations of current imaging sensors and complex atmospheric conditions, such as limited spatial resolution, spectral resolution, and radiation resolution, we are facing huge challenges in remote sensing applications.

 Recently, many methods have been proposed for remote sensing image super-resolution.
 For example, a new unsupervised hourglass neural network is proposed in~\cite{haut2018new} to super-resolved remote sensing images.
 The model uses a generative random noise to introduce a higher variety of spatial patterns, which can be promoted to a higher scale according to a global reconstruction constraint.
-In~\cite{gu2019deep}, a Deep Residual Squeeze and Excitation Network (DRSEN) is proposed to overcome the problem of the high complexity of remote sensing image distribution.
+In~\cite{gu2019deep}, a Deep Residual Squeeze and Excitation Network (DRSEN) are proposed to overcome the problem of the high complexity of remote sensing image distribution.
 In~\cite{zhang2020remote}, a mixed high-order attention network (MHAN) is proposed, which consists of a feature extraction network for feature extraction and a feature refinement network with the high-order attention mechanism for detail restoration.
 In~\cite{dong2020remote}, the authors developed a Dense-Sampling Super-Resolution Network (DSSR) to explore the large-scale SR reconstruction of the remote sensing imageries.
+In~\cite{lei2021hybrid}, the authors proposed a new Hybrid-scale Self-similarity Exploitation Network (HSENet), which can simultaneously exploit single and cross-scale similarities for high-quality image reconstruction; In~\cite{wang2023remote}, Wang \emph{et al.} proposed a Multi-scale Enhancement Network (MEN), which uses multi-scale features of remote sensing images to enhance the network’s reconstruction capability; In~\cite{liu2022dual}, Liu \emph{et al.} proposed a Dual Learning-based Graph Neural Network (DLGNN), in which the graph neural network (GNN) is utilized to consider the self-similarity patches in remote sensing imagery by aggregating cross-scale neighboring feature patches.
+All these methods achieve excellent results in remote sensing image super-resolution.